1. What are reports?

 Note: Currently, you customize the existing report template to suit your needs.
-Alternatively, you can create a complete, new report template according to your company specifications, e.g. to reflect the company’s corporate design.
+Alternatively, you can create a complete, new report template according to your company specifications, to reflect the company’s corporate design (CI/CD), for example.

 Click the Add page element button in the report creation.

-The following dialog is used to set detail settings such as position, filename and size.
+The following dialog is used to specify more detailed settings such as position, file name and size.

 When you are done with all settings, save with Save.
-After that you will get to the report overview and see the inserted image in the report.
+After that the report overview will be displayed and will see the image inserted into the report.

 You can use the report scheduler to have existing reports created and sent automatically.
 You can reach the scheduler on the Edit Reports page via Reports > Scheduler.